a-b-street/abstreet/docs/design/walking.md

 	- this abstraction can just say whether to go backwards on a sidewalk or not
 	- whether or not sidewalks later get split into 2 lanes, I think this would be helpful.
+- places to change...
+	- map model pathfinding.
+		- proper type, backed by VecDeque
+		- backrefs can store the intermediate piece often
+		- complication with not crossing a sidewalk? maybe that can be deduped there, in one spot
+	- trace_route should move to become part of this Path type
+		- no more partly duped code btwn walking/driving
+		- Traversable::slice can probably also go away, or only get called by this one place?
+	- sim layer no longer needs to pick turns
+	- walking code no longer needs to calculate contraflow itself!
+		- maybe should plumb start/end dist_along into pathfinding too?